pmglab/KGGSEE/doc/source/quick_tutorials.rst

     * - ECSP
       - p-value of ECS
     * - CondiECSP
-      - p-value of conditional gene-based association tests by conditional ECS
+      - p-value of the conditional gene-based association tests by conditional ECS
     * - GeneScore
-      - The gene's selective expression score in all tissues.
+      - Gene's selective-expression score.
 A gene with a high score will be given higher priority to enter the conditioning procedure.

 Results of driver-tissue prioritizations are in ``t2.celltype.txt``.
-This is a Wilcoxon rank-sum test which tests whether the selective expression median of the phenotype-associated genes is significantly higher than that of other genes in an interrogated tissue.
+This is a Wilcoxon rank-sum test which tests whether the selective expression median of the phenotype-associated genes is significantly higher than that of the other genes in the interrogated tissue.
 The file contains three columns:

 .. list-table::
     :widths: 1 4